Certificate in Water Resources Management & Leadership

 For all of these reasons, CSUSM and representatives of the regional water industry have joined forces to develop a unique intermediate level certificate program; one designed to familiarize participants with issues and points of view they might not encounter otherwise.
 While open to the general public, this program is geared toward individuals already employed in the water industry and wish to advance their supervisory skills and knowledge.

 Currently, this certificate program is scheduled to launch its gateway core class in March of 2016 with MGMT 482-4: Survey of Water Management Fundamentals and practices in California.
 This course seeks to establish a platform for all participants providing the vocabulary and concepts, to examine a wide range of regional water issues.
 During the summer months nuances of leadership and team building will be explored followed by agency finance and professional relations, environmental policy and regulations, and lastly the course on the most recent developments in water science, engineering, and technology.

 It is the explicit intent of this program to be flexible for its participants.
-All courses will be offered at night, frequently offer guest experts to present new ideas, and two field trips on Saturdays accompany MGMT 482 in the fall of 2016.
+All courses will be offered at night, frequently offer guest experts to present new ideas, and two field trips on Saturdays accompany MGMT 482-4 in the Spring of 2016.
 For a full explanation of alternatives please contact either the program Director or Coordinator.